qpdf/qpdf/manual/cli.rst

    Tells qpdf to ignore any cross-reference streams, falling back to any embedded cross-reference tables or triggering document recovery.
 Ordinarily, qpdf reads cross-reference streams when they are present in a PDF file.
-If this option is specified, specified, qpdf will ignore any cross-reference streams for hybrid PDF files.
+If this option is specified, qpdf will ignore any cross-reference streams for hybrid PDF files.
    The purpose of hybrid files is to make some content available to viewers that are not aware of cross-reference streams.
 It is almost